m1maker/ngt-docs/docs/General/Application Behavior.md

 You can modify the value of `update_window_freq` (which controls the screen refresh rate in milliseconds) at any time.
 However, be aware that increasing this frequency may slow down event processing.
 Use window_present when you have completed all scenes for rendering.

+## Background Tasks

+For applications that require concurrent processing, consider implementing a dedicated thread for background tasks.
+This can help maintain responsiveness in the main application loop while performing resource-intensive operations such as loading assets or processing data.

 ## Exiting

 When a quit request event is received from the user, the loop is terminated gracefully.
 This is the preferred method for exiting the program, as it allows automatic control objects to call their destructors and free resources properly.
-Avoid overusing the exit function unless there is a compelling reason to terminate the program unexpectedly.
+Avoid overusing the exit function unless there is a compelling reason to abort execution.
 If you need to return a return code, declare main as int main.